AshHartwell/Leamprov/content/pages/shows.md

 ## Leamprov On Tour 🚌 Saturday 12th February 2022
 #### Nottingham Show: Improv Nonsense - Valentine Edition

 Leamprov have been invited to perform as part of Improv Nonsense in Nottingham - a showcase of spur of the moment comedy and theatre.
-Each performance of Improv Nonsense showcases different local and national stars ofImprovised Theatre.
+Each performance of Improv Nonsense showcases different local and national stars of Improvised Theatre.
 You might see a series of duologues, a panoply of theatre games or just about anything else under the sun.
 One thing is certain.
 It's all unscripted and guaranteed to be a one night only production.

 This week it will be a special show all about luuuuurve 😘 A perfect date night treat ahead of Valentines’ day for people who love to laugh.
 You can expect a heart shaped box of the finest improv candy 💖